 Matti Nykänen

 You can’t talk about ski jumping history without discussing the Finnish ski jumper Matti Nykänen.
-During his career, he set the then world record for the longest ski jump in 1985: a distance of 187 metres.
+During his career, he set the then world record for the longest ski jump in 1985: a distance of 187m.
 Nykänen was known for his smooth and fluid style, as well as his ability to maintain balance and control during his flights.
-He attributed his stocky body type (big shoulders and thin legs) for his ability to jump far, saying his frame could act like a “sail” when he caught a jump the right way.
+He attributed his ability to jump far to his stocky body type (big shoulders and thin legs), saying his frame could act like a “sail” when he caught a jump the right way.

 Simon Ammann